10-Q 1 star_10q.htm FORM 10-Q star_10q.htm

 7 years

 Maintenance and repairs are charged to expense as incurred.
 Improvements of a major nature are capitalized.
-At the time of retirement or other disposition of property and equipment, the cost and accumulated depreciation are removed from the accounts and any gains or losses are reflected in income.
+At the time of retirement or other disposition of plant and equipment, the cost and accumulated depreciation are removed from the accounts and any gains or losses are reflected in income.

 Impairment of tangible and intangible assets